escpos/escpos-image/README.md

 | --- | --- |
 | PNG | PNG, JPG, BMP, ... (everything supported by MiniMagick) |

-When using MiniMagick processor, `mini_magick` gem has to be installed or added to the Gemfile, this makes the gem more lightweight by making this dependency optional.
+When using `ChunkyPng` processor, `chunky_png` gem has to be installed or added to the Gemfile and when using `MiniMagick` processor, `mini_magick` gem has to be installed or added to the Gemfile, this makes the gem more lightweight by making dependencies optional and based on chosen image processor.

 ## Image manipulation